Steve Adams for Moore County Sheriff

 It has been my honor to be considered for the position of Sheriff of Moore County.
 In closing let me ask you one question.
 If I am appointed Sheriff, what is the worst thing that could happen?
 The answer is, the department will move forward with little change.
 However, I assure you that will not happen.
 I have never failed at any project

 I have taken on.
 I will work relentlessly until I have achieved success.
-I will bring down real crime rates in Moore County.
-I will start winning the war on drugs.
-I will provide a safe environment for our County, and you will be proud of your Moore County Sheriff Department.
+We will bring down real crime rates in Moore County, and we will start winning the war on drugs.
+We will all once again enjoy a safe environment for our County, and you will be proud of your Moore County Sheriff Department.

 Thank you for your consideration.
 May God bless you, and guide you in making the correct choice for our great County.